 SPECIAL REQUIREMENT: Membership in the California State Bar.

-Knowledge: Thorough knowledge of the principles of civil, constitutional and administrative law, judicial procedures and the rules of evidence, and the principles, methods, materials and practices of legal research; statutes and codes applicable to civil procedures, County ordinances and rules, and precedent decisions impacting County operations.
+Knowledge: Thorough knowledge of the principles of civil, constitutional and administrative law, judicial procedures and the rules of evidence, and the principles, methods, and materials and practices of legal research.
+Working knowledge of statutes and codes applicable to civil procedures, County ordinances and rules, and precedent decisions impacting County operations.

 Ability to: Research, analyze and apply legal principles, facts, evidence and precedents to legal problems; analyze and appraise a variety of legal documents and instruments; draft legal documents; present statements of fact, law and argument clearly and logically in written and oral form; and establish and maintain effective working relationships with County and governmental officials and the general public.